Walter Peregoy: Animation work

 Along with Marc Davis, Eyvind Earle and Joshua Meador, Peregoy was one of the featured artists in Disney's Four Artists Paint One Tree documentary.
 This documentary illustrated the unique interpretation that each artist can bring to a single subject matter.

 Peregoy's work has been the subject of one Man Shows at: Stockton Museum, California; The University of Santa Clara, California; Galerie de Tour, San Francisco, California; Rutherford Gallery, San Francisco, California; Chouinard Art Institute, Los Angeles, California; Landau Gallery, Los Angeles, California; Dickie Hall Gallery, Laguna, California; Jack Carr Gallery, Pasadena, California.
 He has also participated in group shows at: National Gallery of Art, the Library of Congress and the Corcoran Gallery of Art in Washington, D.C.

 Later years

-He taught Background Styling at Brandes Art Institute from 1984–1985 as well as Principle of Drawing.
-In the last years of his life, he continued to draw and paint in the Los Angeles area.

-Peregoy died on January 16, 2015, at the age of 89.
+Peregoy taught Background Styling at Brandes Art Institute from 1984 to 1985 as well as Principle of Drawing.
+In the last years of his life, he continued to draw and paint in the Los Angeles area right up to his death on January 16, 2015, at the age of 89.